 Having a high credit score can help you get a lower interest rate on a mortgage or borrow from a lender in an emergency.
 However, more employers are also doing credit checks, and the absence of a credit score can raise questions.
 So while it’s possible to get by without a credit score, several things in life are more manageable when you have one.

 Dave Ramsey Baby Step 4: Invest 15% of Your Household Income in Retirement

 Now that you are debt-free and have a fully-funded emergency fund, it’s time to start investing for retirement.
-Dave suggests that you invest 15% of your household income into a pretax retirement account.
+Dave suggests investing 15% of your household income into a pretax retirement account.
 Traditional ways to invest in retirement include an employer 401(k) or equivalent account or a self-directed individual retirement account (IRA).
-However, the 15% goal does not include an employer match on your investments.
+However, the 15% goal does not have an employer match on your investments.

 You should be able to move through this step quickly.
-For example, if you’ve been paying down debt and building an emergency fund, many will be able to shift those dollars immediately to their pretax retirement account.
+For example, if you’ve been paying down debt and building an emergency fund, many can shift those dollars immediately to their pretax retirement account.